ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 Creating and displaying mobjects
 ================================

-As explained in the :doc:`quickstart`, usually all of the code in a manim script is put inside the :meth:`.construct` method of a :class:`.Scene` class.
+As explained in :doc:`quickstart`, usually all of the code in a manim script is put inside the :meth:`.construct` method of a :class:`.Scene` class.
 To display a mobject on the screen, call the :meth:`~.Scene.add` method of the containing :class:`.Scene`.
 This is the principal way of displaying a mobject